Outbreak hits Rhode Island hospital after COVID-positive staff called in to work - NewsBreak

 Edgar did not immediately respond to a question about whether the hospital could determine if the 28 patient cases were connected to the COVID-positive workers.

-Eleanor Slater was one of two health care facilities earlier to use COVID-positive workers under the new policy.Coronavirus in Ohio Friday update: Third day of 19,000+ cases
+Eleanor Slater was one of two health care facilities earlier to use COVID-positive workers under the new policy.Exposed to COVID?
+How long to quarantine, according to CDC guidelines

 The lack of health care workers available to cover shifts reflects an ongoing staffing crisis in Rhode Island that has worsened in recent months.
 The state’s largest private, nonprofit hospitals earlier this week said they have not yet had to use the new policy.